Early Alert Program

 - See your advisor.

-- Take courses that you need, but also that you are interested in.
+- Take courses that you need and have an interest in.
 If you like a course, you tend to do better in it.

 - Do not overload yourself.
 If you take 15 or 17 credits in a semester in which you need to raise your GPA and you don’t do well in 3 or 6 of the credits, it will not help your GPA.
 Take 12 credits (if you need to be full-time) during that semester, so that you can focus and get the academic help you need to raise your GPA.